In association with

 1. Review: clearly interpret and present your findings

-2. Share: communicate to your intended audience(s)
+2. Share: communicate to your intended audiences

 3. Act: use your findings to inform your decision making

-Note: your organisation(s) may already have a standard template for reporting, communicating and implementing findings from project evaluations and reviews, we have provided some simple tools to help you in their absence.
+Note: your organisation may already have a standard template for reporting, communicating and implementing findings from project evaluations and reviews.
+We have provided some simple tools to help you if they don’t.

-How Will I Present my Findings?
+How will I present my findings?

-How Will I Share my Findings?
+How will I share my findings?

 Once you have reviewed the results of your evaluation (and taken account of limitations of these findings) you can use these to make your recommendations for going forward based on the evidence.
-Ideally these would be reviewed by and agreed with your project team and tested out with your key stakeholders.
-The next step is to develop an action plan for implementing these recommendations.